bitwarden/contributing-docs/docs/architecture/sdk/index.md

 ### `bitwarden` crate

 The `bitwarden` crate is the main entry point for the SDK and is responsible for wiring up the sub crates.
-It contains a `Client` struct which represents a single SDK instance.
+It contains a `Client` struct which represents a single account instance in the SDK.
 The `Client` struct implements multiple callable methods that may manipulate the state of the SDK.

 ## Language bindings